-I would note that while the amendment of the gentleman from New Mexico [Mr. Richardson] contains some important sanctions, as I indicated in my opening remarks, they are simply not as powerful as the no-newinvestment portion of H.R.
+I would note that while the amendment of the gentleman from New Mexico [Mr. RICHARDSON] contains some important sanctions, as I indicated in my opening remarks, they are simply not as powerful as the no-newinvestment portion of H.R.
 1460, which would prevent new companies from entering South Africa, which would eliminate tens of millions of dollars of newly U.S.-funded expansion occurring within South Africa and would stop the \$1 billion rise in bank loans to the private sector since 1982.

-Mr. RICHARDSON, Mr. Chairman.
+Mr. RICHARDSON.
+Mr. Chairman, will the gentleman yield?

 Mr. WOLPE.
-I yield to the gentle-

-man from New Mexico.
+I yield to the gentleman from New Mexico.